Lung Cancer Surgery

 • Get plenty of information so you feel ready for surgery.
 (Your care team will give you a detailed guidebook.)

-• Drink a sports drink two hours before surgery to reduce the physical stress of surgery.
+• Drink a sports drink 2 hours before surgery to reduce the physical stress of surgery.

 • Get the right medication to help you stay comfortable as you recover.
 (We use long-acting pain relievers and avoid opioid medicines that can cause unwanted side effects.)

-• Our surgeons and anesthesiologists have a comprehensive strategy to block pain before it starts
+• Work closely with our surgeons and anesthesiologists, who have a comprehensive strategy to block pain before it starts.

 • Eat, drink, and walk around as soon as you can after surgery.